Dunkirk Light

-Dunkirk Light, also known as Point Gratiot Light, is an active lighthouse located at Point Gratiot on Lake Erie in New York state.
+The Dunkirk Lighthouse, also known as the Point Gratiot Light, is an active lighthouse located at Point Gratiot on Lake Erie in New York state.

 The lighthouse was established in 1826 and the current tower was first lit in 1875.
 The lighthouse was automated in 1960 and is still operational.
 The foundation is made out of dressed stone and the lighthouse is made out of rubblestone encased in brick.
 The tower is square-shaped with the upper two thirds in white and the lower third left natural and the lantern housing in red.
-The original lens is a third order Fresnel lens installed in 1857 and is still in operation.
+The original lens is a third order Fresnel lens installed in 1857 in the original 1826 light and is still in operation.
 Its being still in use makes it a rarity.
 Only 70 such lenses are operational in the United States, 16 being on the Great Lakes of which two are in New York.
 At the entrance to the park property is the South Buffalo North Side Light, formerly located in Buffalo Harbor.
 It was added to the National Register of Historic Places as Point Gratiot Lighthouse Complex in 1979.

+History

+In the 1868 Annual Report of the Lighthouse Board, approximately seven years before the rebuilding of the lighthouse, it was noted that the lighthouse was falling into disrepair: “The keeper’s dwelling leaks and the plastering is out of order.
+The roof leaks and the sills of the covered way which connects the dwelling with the tower are rotten.
+The main tower is cracked, and the fence enclosing a portion of the grounds is of indifferent quality.
+The beacon tower is decayed and leaks.
+The alterations and improvements in progress at Dunkirk, under the direction of the engineer department of the arm, afford an appropriate occasion for renovating and perfecting the aids to navigation at this station.”

+Additionally, in 1874, the Annual Report of the Lighthouse board, again, noted the rapidly declining condition of the lighthouse: “The old tower is in a very precarious condition; large sections of the outer shell may fall off at any moment, thereby endangering not only the whole tower with the apparatus, but also the dwelling and its tenants.
+It is urgently recommended to rebuild the tower at the earliest possible time.
+An appropriation of $15,000 is required.”

+The third order Fresnel lens added to the original lighthouse in 1857 was reused in the new 1875 lighthouse.
+It is currently valued at about $1.5 million.

+In 1960, along with the automation of the lighthouse, the assistant keeper's house was demolished.

+After the automation of the lighthouse, local residents banded together, bought the property and repaired the building, turning it into a lighthouse and veteran's museum run by volunteers.

+In 2022, the Dunkirk Planning Board approved the addition of a pavilion to the property for hosting weddings and other outdoor events.